Smokey Bear said it best: Only YOU can prevent wildfires!

 Mono County is home to about 95% public land, with vast forested wilderness, alpine meadows and high desert terrain.
 The beautiful landscape and abundant outdoor recreation opportunities are a big reason why people choose to visit or live here.
 These simple rules will help keep our paradise safe from fire devastation:

-- Clear all sticks, pine cones and other flammable materials five feet in all directions from the campfire and keep a shovel and a bucket of water nearby.
-Keep campfires small.
+- Prepare the area: clear all sticks, pine cones and other flammable materials at least five feet away in all directions from the campfire.

 - Ensure your campfire is completely extinguished before you leave.
 Drown it, stir it, feel it - douse the fire with water, stir the ashes, and make sure nothing is still smoldering below the surface.

-- Personal fireworks are prohibited in Mono County (with the exception of select locations in Bridgeport on July 4th).
-Local fire departments supervise public fireworks displays on Independence Day in Mammoth Lakes, Crowley Lake and Bridgeport!
+- Personal fireworks are prohibited in Mono County.
+Local fire departments supervise public fireworks displays on Independence Day in Mammoth Lakes, Crowley Lake and Bridgeport.